FAQ & Troubleshooting

 If tools stop responding or the connector appears disconnected in Claude.ai:

-3. Verify the server is reachable by visiting the MCP URL directly in your browser — you should see a response from the server.
+4. Verify the server is reachable by visiting the MCP URL directly in your browser — you should see a response from the server (with OAuth enabled on the webhook proxy, an Unauthorized response is expected and correct).

 Test ha-mcp without configuring a client